mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 This is an integer representing the size of each grid cell in meters.

 Typical values include: `1000`, `2000`, `4000`, `12000`, and `36000`.

-#### grid_cross_file

-Example Locations:

-    input/defaults/domains/GRIDCRO2D.California_4km_291x321
-    input/defaults/domains/GRIDCRO2D.California_12km_97x107
-    input/defaults/domains/GRIDCRO2D.SCAQMD_4km_102x156

-These GRIDCRO2D are the same files used in CMAQ to define the lat/lon corners of each modeling grid cell.
-This file type was chosen as it is already a community standard, and anyone wanting to run CMAQ will already have this file for their modeling domain.
-For a full description of the file, see the [official CMAQ documentation](https://www.cmascenter.org/help/documentation.cfm).
-In short, it is a Classic-type NetCDF binary file, with two variables that are relevant to ESTA and completely define the modeling grid:

-    float LAT(TSTEP, LAY, ROW, COL) ;
-        LAT:long_name = "LAT             " ;
-        LAT:units = "DEGREES         " ;
-        LAT:var_desc = "latitude (south negative)                                                       " ;
-    float LON(TSTEP, LAY, ROW, COL) ;
-        LON:long_name = "LON             " ;
-        LON:units = "DEGREES         " ;
-        LON:var_desc = "longitude (west negative)                                                       " ;

-If you are running with modern ARB-like spatial surrogates, you will not need this variable.
-It is only necessary for the older style DTIM-like spatial allocation.

 ### Surrogates